OmarBoshra/LiebMovies/ReadMe.md

 - make the view holder separate class
 - add delegate and delegate the xml to the adapter
 - data binding and attributes
-- model can update state of xml directly or through databinding (do some research on it again)
+- model can update state of xml directly or through databinding
 - reorderby for soring movies
 - showing the user his saved tokens